• Skip to main content

 1. In a medium pot, heat the stock and keep warm.

-2. Clean and snap the asparagus, then cut into a small dice, leaving 1-inch spears.
+2. Clean and snap the asparagus, then cut into a half-inch dice.
 Sauté gently for 5 minutes until just cooked, but still crisp.
 Set aside.

-3. In a large, wide saucepan or Dutch oven, sauté finely diced shallot and minced garlic over medium heat until translucent, about 4 minutes.
+3. In a large, wide saucepan, heat butter and olive oil over medium heat.
+Add finely diced shallot and minced garlic and sauté for about 4 minutes.
 Add white wine and increase heat to medium high, reducing the mixture for about a minute.
 Lower heat back to medium and add a large pinch of salt along with the arborio rice.
-Stir constantly for 1 minute.
+Stir for 1 minute.
 The goal is to coat every grain of rice.
 Now, add 1 cup of broth and simmer, stirring until the broth is almost completely absorbed.
 Add more broth, a cup at a time, allowing each addition to be absorbed before adding the next.
 Stir often.
 Cook until the rice is tender but still al dente, and the mixture is creamy, 22 to 25 minutes.

-4. Stir in the langostino tails, cooked asparagus pieces, diced chives, lime zest, mascarpone and Parmesan.
+4. Stir in the langostino tails, cooked asparagus, citrus zest, diced chives, mascarpone and ¼ cup of the Parmesan.
 Season to taste with salt and pepper.
+Serve immediately with remaining Parmesan cheese and a lemon or lime wedge.

 Notes